 "Czech Panelaks are Disappearing, But the Housing Estates Remain" (co-author with Eva Spackova, VSB-Technical University), Architektura & urbanizmus, vol. 46, no. 3-4 (2012): 288-301.

 "Infrastructural Thinking: Urban Housing in Former Czechoslovakia from the Stalin Era to EU Accession," in Ed Murphy and Najib Hourani, eds.
 Proprietary Matters: The Housing Question in High Modernist and Neoliberal Urbanism.
-London; New York: Ashgate, forthcoming.
+London; New York: Ashgate, 2014.

 "Czechoslovakia's Model Housing Developments: Modern Architecture for the Socialist Future" in Vladimir Kulic, Timothy Parker, and Monica Penick, eds.
 Sanctioning Modernism: Architecture and the Making of Postwar Identities.
-Austin: University of Texas Press, forthcoming.
+Austin: University of Texas Press, 2014.

 "Bigness of Another Sort: The Challenge of a Mass Housing Inventory in the Czech Republic."
 Proceedings of the European Architectural History Network/DOCOMOMO International Conference, "Post-1945 Mass Housing in the Socialist Bloc."
 Carmen Popescu and Miles Glendinning, eds.
-University of Edinburgh, Scotland, forthcoming.
+University of Edinburgh, Scotland, 2013.

 Articles, Book Chapters & Proceedings